MiladJoodi/MiladJoodi/README.md

   /></a>
 </p>

+---

+### 🛡 License:
-🛡 **License** : All my open-source projects are released under the [<u>MIT License</u>](https://opensource.org/license/MIT)
-.
-You are free to use, modify, and distribute my work as long as you include proper attribution.
+All my open-source projects are released under the [MIT License](https://opensource.org/license/MIT).
+Feel free to use, modify, and share my work with proper attribution.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">